Orkestra-Tech/orkestra/docs/src/main/tut/plugins.md

 # Plugins

-Documentation coming soon

 Orchestra doesn't have a plugins system like you can find in other CD tools with their own store of plugins.
-Instead it relies on the jar dependency and distribution system like Maven or Ivy There is multiple advantages to this system:
+Instead it relies on the jar dependency and distribution system like Maven or Ivy.
+There are multiple advantages to this system:
 - Since Scala is a JVM language we have access to all the libraries from the JVM community (Scala, Java or any other JVM compiler languages).
 - Installation of plugins becomes code too so it's very easy to code review and rollback changes